Tag Archives: New Members

 One option for a deferred compensation plan is a tax-deferred account, where you make contributions with pre-tax money.
 This way, you won’t have to pay State or federal taxes on your contributions and earnings until you start making withdrawals.
 Your employer also may offer the option for a Roth account, where you make contributions with after-tax money.
 With a Roth account, you won’t pay taxes on withdrawals in retirement.
 Find out more about both options.

-If your employer is not listed as an NYSDCP participating employer, check with your human resources or personnel office about other retirement savings options.
+If your employer is not an NYSDCP participating employer, check with your human resources or personnel office about other retirement savings options.

 What Does Deferred Compensation Mean For Me?